 Continuous Insulin Infusion Program for Children and Adolescents (The Pump)

 The treatment of diabetes in children has evolved from just one or two injections per day to multiple injections or constant insulin infusion through a diabetes insulin pump, often referred to as "The Pump."
-The reason for this change is that the goal of insulin therapy is to keep blood sugars as close to normal as possible, thus alleviating complications associated with high blood sugar and non compliance.
+The reason for this change is that the goal of insulin therapy is to keep blood sugars as close to normal as possible, thus alleviating complications associated with high blood sugar.
 The advantages of "The Pump" are to increase flexibility of lifestyle while improving blood sugar control.

 For more information or to schedule an appointment please call 305-662-8398.